nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 import matplotlib.pyplot as plt from matplotlib.lines import Line2D
-import numpy as np
 import pandas as pd
-from astropy.table import Table from google_drive_downloader import GoogleDriveDownloader as gdd from scipy.stats import sigmaclip from tqdm import tqdm import json
+from astropy.table import Table from google_drive_downloader import GoogleDriveDownloader as gdd from tqdm import tqdm import json